 In a modern household, the members all consume—often each other—starting with the marriage itself which arises from nothing but romantic feelings.
 Modern households seldom survive a generation because everything they need is actually outside the house: food comes from the supermarket, money comes from the workplace, entertainment comes from the internet…as does social “fulfillment.”

 Because of this, the modern house is a place many women would not want to stay all day.
 Children themselves are a liability rather than an asset—they cost a great deal, but contribute nothing to the house except the ephemeral benefit of emotional fulfillment.
 Lest you think we are mocking the emotionally fulfilling nature of children, understand this: emotional fulfillment itself only happens when you’re doing something together that matters.
 The thing God designed mothers, fathers, and children to find emotionally fulfilling is building a house.
 But modern mothers don’t build houses.
 Their emotional fulfillment has to come from “quality time,” which basically means time doing something fun together—because all the other time is taken up, either by someone else doing the work of mothering and fathering for them, or they themselves doing the work of building a house for someone else.
-(And then it’s not even a real house—it’s a business.)
+(And then it’s not even a real house—it’s a corporation.)

 Since a great deal of the work that matters now happens outside the home, it is not surprising that a woman feels trapped inside the home.
 She feels like a servant left behind to look after her husband’s lodgings while he does the productive work they were both made for.
 She feels like a nanny left behind to entertain her husband’s children, while he gets to feel useful and recognized by others.